He awoke from death a little uncertainly. The sun was shining on the dew-damp grass upon which he lay.

 Two toothbrushes.
 His head snapped back.

 Oh dear.
 Oh dear, oh dear.
 Pyjamas don’t even come close to making up for this level of bad.
 How could he possibly deal with this?
-The part of his brain that wasn’t screaming in panic, or possibly a different manifestation of that part, was cursing him for never having watched Quantum Leap.
+The part of his brain that wasn’t screaming in panic, or possibly a different manifestation of that part, was cursing him for never having paid attention to Quantum Leap.
 “It wasn’t supposed to be homework!” he hissed, suddenly wary of making a noise again.